Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 1. Device id in configuration on initialization
 2. "deviceId" value from URL param, for example http://example.com/?deviceId=123456789.
 Refer to [cross domain tracking](./#cross-domain-tracking) for more details
 3. Device id in cookie storage.
 Refer to [cookie management](./#cookie-management) for more details
-4. Device iD in cookie storage of JavaScript SDK.
-Refer to [JavaScript's cookie management](../typescript-browser/#cookie-management) for more details
+4. Device iD in cookie storage of Browser SDK.
+Refer to [cookie management](../typescript-browser/#cookie-management) for more details
 5. A randomly generated 36-character UUID

 --8<-- "includes/sdk-device-id/change-scenarios.md"